adonini/WeatherStation/README.md

 ## Logs

-Logs are saved in `/var/log/lst-safetybroker/WS/` for the data script and `/var/log/lst-safetybroker/WS/dashboard/` for the dashboard.
+The path for logs has to be specified in the `.env` file`.
-A new file is created everyday at 12:00 UTC and only the log file up to 7 days are kept.
+A new file is created everyday at 08:00 UTC and only the log file up to 7 days are kept.
 Older files are automatically removed.

 ## Scripts